null-Exception1/minecraftmultiplayer/README.md

 # client
 # `'0016'` - means rotation packet

-the rotation is a bit weird though, but ill still explain it

-the packet is 11 bytes long and looks something like this
+the packet is 11 bytes long (excluding first byte) and looks something like this

 `b'0b0016c7ff6904bf6c081101'`